James-Thorson-NOAA/dsem/README.md

 ### Citation

+_For description of dynamic structural equation models and path-lag interface_

 Thorson, J. T., Andrews, A. G., Essington, T., & Large, S. (2024).
 Dynamic structural equation models synthesize ecosystem dynamics constrained by ecological mechanisms.
 Methods in Ecology and Evolution 15(4): 744-755. https://doi.org/10.1111/2041-210X.14289

+_For description of generalized graphical mixed models in general_

+Thorson, J. T. (2026).
+Generalized graphical mixed models connect ecological theory with widely used statistical models.
+Methods in Ecology and Evolution, 17(4), 1290–1302. https://doi.org/10.1111/2041-210x.70272

+_For description of moderated DSEM and varying path coefficients_

+Thorson, J. T., & Kristensen, K. (In press).
+Ecological examples of nonstationarity, nonlinearity, and statistical interactions in dynamic structural equation models.
+Methods in Ecology and Evolution. https://ecoevorxiv.org/repository/view/11418/

 # NOAA Enterprise GitHub disclaimer
 This repository is a scientific product and is not official communication of the National Oceanic and Atmospheric Administration, or the United States Department of Commerce.
 All NOAA GitHub project code is provided on an ‘as is’ basis and the user assumes responsibility for its use.
 Any claims against the Department of Commerce or Department of Commerce bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the Department of Commerce.
 The Department of Commerce seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by DOC or the United States Government.